 How and Why We Discovered the Breach

 The vpnMentor research team discovered this breach in Data Deposit Box's database as part of our large-scale web mapping project.

 Our research team scans ports to find known IP blocks.
 The team then searches for vulnerabilities in the system that would indicate an open database.

-We were able to access Data Deposit Box’s Amazon S3 bucket because it was completely unsecured and unencrypted.
-Using a web browser, the team could access all files hosted on the database.
+Our team successfully gained access to Data Deposit Box's Amazon S3 bucket as it was entirely devoid of any security or encryption.
+Utilizing a web browser, the team was able to reach all the files stored on the database.

 After finding a data breach, we do our best to link the database back to the owner.
 We then contact the owner to inform them of the vulnerability and suggest ways that the owner can improve the security of their systems.

 As ethical hackers and researchers, we never sell, store, or expose the information we encounter.
 Our goal is to improve the overall safety and security of the internet for everyone.

 vpnMentor is the world's largest VPN review website.
 Our research lab is a pro bono service that strives to help the online community defend itself against cyber threats while educating organizations on protecting their users' data.